Code structure

 • where you want to not only be able to run your script from the command-line, but also provide a programmer-friendly application programming interface (API) for advanced users.

-We will use sys library to read the command line arguments passed to our script and make them available in our code as a list - remember to import this library first.
+We will use the sys library to read the command line arguments passed to our script and make them available in our code as a list - remember to import this library first.

 Our modified code will now look as follows.